mattermost/docs/source/channels/create-channels.rst

   **Automate with channel actions**

-  The person who creates a channel automatically becomes the Channel Admin.
+  The user who creates a channel automatically becomes the Channel Admin.
 Channel Admins can access **Channel Actions** from the channel name drop-down menu in the center pane to configure automatic actions when users `join the channel <https://docs.mattermost.com/channels/join-leave-channels.html#join-a-channel>`__ or `post a message <https://docs.mattermost.com/channels/send-messages.html>`__ to the channel.

   Automatic actions include: